awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appflow-connectorprofile-infornexusconnectorprofileproperties.md

 # AWS::AppFlow::ConnectorProfile InforNexusConnectorProfileProperties<a name="aws-properties-appflow-connectorprofile-infornexusconnectorprofileproperties"></a>

- The `InforNexusConnectorProfileProperties` property type specifies the connector\-specific profile properties required by Infor Nexus\.
+ The connector\-specific profile properties required by Infor Nexus\.

 ## Syntax<a name="aws-properties-appflow-connectorprofile-infornexusconnectorprofileproperties-syntax"></a>